mkoutroumpas/ThroughTheRings/README.md

 Fourth Phase:

 By now, the Scene must be filled with tens of thousands of moving GameObjects, making rendering very difficult.
 Refactor the whole project using ECS.
 Add features, controls and artifacts inside the Capsule.

+fifth Phase:

+Try to make the Scene as compelling as possible.
+See how much load it can handle.